Pregnancy Care 6 min read

 ii) Third Trimester Pregnancy Milestones: A Comprehensive Guide

-Confirming Your Pregnancy
+First Trimester Milestones: Confirming Your Pregnancy

-Early signs and symptoms of pregnancy
+Early Signs and Symptoms of Pregnancy

 The first indicator of pregnancy often manifests as a missed period for women with regular menstrual cycles.
 Occasionally, some women may experience implantation bleeding, which resembles a light period or spotting.
-While this is typically a normal occurrence, it’s advisable to consult your healthcare provider if you encounter any bleeding during your pregnancy.
+While this is typically a normal occurrence, it is advisable to consult your healthcare provider if you encounter any bleeding during your pregnancy.

 Additionally, you may start noticing some early pregnancy symptoms, such as fatigue, nausea, or increased frequency of urination.

-Common symptoms
+Common Symptoms

 The hormonal changes that occur during the initial weeks of pregnancy can have a profound impact on your entire body.
 While every pregnancy is unique, some common symptoms you might encounter during your first trimester include:

-- Breast tenderness - Mood swings and extreme changes in mood
+- Breast tenderness- Mood swings and extreme changes in mood

-- Nausea or vomiting (often referred to as morning sickness) - Frequent urination
+- Nausea or vomiting (often referred to as morning sickness)- Frequent urination

-- Weight gain or loss - Extreme fatigue
+- Weight gain or loss- Extreme fatigue

-- Headaches - Heartburn
+- Headaches- Heartburn

-- Leg cramps - Lower back and pelvic pain
+- Leg cramps- Lower back and pelvic pain

-- Cravings for specific foods - Developing aversions to certain foods
+- Cravings for specific foods- Developing aversions to certain foods

 - Constipation